 The home of rock ‘n’ roll, jazz and the blues, America’s Deep South is the ultimate destination for anyone with a passion for popular music, and on this wonderful tour you’ll spend time in Nashville, the ‘Country Music Capital of the World’, Memphis the ‘Birthplace of Rock ‘n’ Roll’, and New Orleans, the birthplace of jazz.
-You may choose to experience the musical spectacle of the Grand Ole Opry and visit Elvis Presley’s legendary home, Graceland.
-Take a walk along Memphis’ world-famous Beale Street, visit the Alabama Music Hall of Fame and the Delta Blues Museum and soak up the atmosphere of the Big Easy on a big night out visiting the bars and restaurants of the French Quarter.
+Take a tour around Elvis Presley’s legendary home, Graceland, as well as his two-roomed shack in Tupelo; walk along Memphis’ world-famous Beale Street; visit the Alabama Music Hall of Fame and the Delta Blues Museum; and soak up the atmosphere of the Big Easy with two full days to explore at your own pace.

 9 nights in hotels and 1 in flight (accommodation as specified or similar)